 Well, I decided I was going to do it!

-My fireplace needed an update!
+My fireplace really needed an update!

-It was really very easy to do and didn’t take much time to do.
+This refresh was really very easy to do and didn’t take much time to do.

 The whole project took me a few hours to do, I had all the materials on hand… and it dried very quickly!